ChuckTripwell/Frankengold-Handheld/README.md

 ```

-- I'm using this and experiencing no issues whatsoever, this is actually very smooth.
+- I'm using this OS as a daily driver and experiencing no issues whatsoever, this is actually very smooth.
 ```
 cheers!
 ```

 #